Merzasphor/MWSE/docs/source/apis/tes3.md

 			- `attribute` (number): *Optional.
 Default:* `tes3.effectAttribute.nonResistable` The attribute used in resistance calculations agains this effect.
 Maps to values in [`tes3.effectAttribute`](https://mwse.github.io/MWSE/references/effect-attributes/) namespace.
 			- `type` (number): *Optional.
 Default:* `tes3.effectEventType.boolean`.
 This flag controls how the effect behaves.
 For example, `tes3.effectEventType.modStatistic` will make the effect work as calling `tes3.modStatistic`.
 Maps to values in [`tes3.effectEventType`](https://mwse.github.io/MWSE/references/effect-event-types/) namespace.
 			- `value` (number): *Optional.
 Default:* `0`.
 The variable this effect changes.
 			- `resistanceCheck(resistParams)` (function): *Optional.* The function passed as `resistanceCheck` will be used on any of the game's spell resistance checks.
 For example, the only effect in vanilla Morrowind that implements this function is Water Walking.
 It disallows using a spell with Water Walking when the player is deep underwater, by setting it as expired.
 So, returning `true` from this function will set your effect to expired, and depending on your trigger code may stop processing.
-This function passed here must returns boolean values.
+The function passed here must returns boolean values.
 				**Parameters**
 				- `resistParams` (table)
 				- `sourceInstance` ([tes3magicSourceInstance](https://mwse.github.io/MWSE/types/tes3magicSourceInstance/)): Access to the magic source of the effect instance.